agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/03-types/tuples/lesson.md

 let (_, second) = tuple; // ignore the first value
 ```

-Tuple is immutable, you can't change the values in it:
+A tuple is immutable, meaning you cannot modify the values within it:

 ```motoko
 tuple.0 := 43; // fails